-I am an absolute cookbook junky.
-At last count, I had 124 cookbooks.
-That was a while back, so there is no telling how many I’ve got crammed into every nook and cranny of my small home office at this point.
+That being said, I am an absolute cookbook addict.
+At last count, I had 142.
+That was a while back, so there’s no telling how many I’ve got crammed into every nook and cranny of my small home office at this point.
 Probably a dozen or so more.

 I’m going to end up having to buy another bookshelf pretty soon.
 My wife thinks I’m nuts.

-Below you’ll find a selection of some of my favorites, in no particular order:
+Below you’ll find a selection of some of my favorites.
+Cookbooks that have had an impact on my cooking, in no particular order:

 South, by Sean Brock – Sean Brock is a Southern Cooking superhero and this is the best cookbook that I’ve found for exploring new recipes and learning about the hows, whys, and history of Southern Cuisine.
 His other cookbook, Heritage, is also good, but it isn’t as approachable for a home cook as South is.

 The Cook’s Illustrated Cookbook has served as a starting point for many recipes that I make.
 With 2,000 recipes in it, it is an excellent resource for basic recipes for almost anything.
 I would say that every recipe that they’ve produced is well thought out and approachable for cooks of every skill level.
 It is, in my mind, the perfect starting cookbook.
 If you never bought another cookbook, this one would be more than enough.

 The Encyclopedia of Cajun & Creole Cuisine, by John D. Folse is truly an encyclopedia.
 It includes over 700 recipes of about anything that you can think of from Cajun and Creole Country.
 It also includes a substantial section on the history of the region and its cuisine.
 Knowing how certain cuisines came to be can help you better understand how to cook it if you are looking for authentic flavor.